-The ITIL 4 continual improvement model is what in ITIL v3 was called the ‘continual service improvement (CSI)‘.
+The ITIL 4 continual improvement model is what in ITIL v3 was called the ‘continual service improvement (CSI)‘ and very important in ITIL 4.

 It is a recurring organizational activity performed to make sure the organization is aligned with the stakeholder’s expectations.
 The continual improvement model is part of the Service Value System (SVS).